Diversity in the 21st Century

-Ms. Yewande Austin will serve as the opening plenary speaker.
-From M.T.V. and B.E.T. to the historic Rock and Roll Hall of Fame, Yewande’s socially charged music has taken center stage with the likes of the Black Eyed Peas, Maroon 5, Sean Paul and India Arie, but it is her work as an award-winning lecturer, activist and honorary U. S. Cultural Ambassador that has become perhaps her greatest achievement.
-This 2015 TED speaker, and 2014 and 2013 CNN Hero Award nominee has dedicated most of her life to confronting some of the world’s greatest socio-economic challenges.
-Since 2004, her capacity building company, the Global Institute for the Diversity and Change has trained college students and academic professionals alike how to create inclusive communities that are free of conflict, fear or shame.
+From MTV and BET to the historic Rock and Roll Hall of Fame, Yewande’s socially charged music has taken center stage with the likes of the Black Eyed Peas, Maroon 5, Sean Paul and India Arie, but it is her work as an award-winning lecturer, activist and honorary U. S. Cultural Ambassador that has become perhaps her greatest achievement.
+This 2015 TED speaker, 2014 and 2013 CNN Hero Award nominee has dedicated most of her life to confronting some of the world’s greatest socio-economic challenges.
+Since 2004, her capacity building company, the Global Institute for Diversity and Change has trained college students and academic professionals alike how to create inclusive communities that are free of conflict, fear or shame.
 When she isn’t lecturing on college campuses, Yewande produces humanitarian initiatives committed to restoring the voices of thousands that have been silenced by poverty and oppression.
 Through a combination of music, education and sustainable skills, her humanitarian organization, Change Rocks Foundation, has empowered more than 250,000 vulnerable youth, trafficking survivors and advocates with critical life skills in 12 countries from Europe to Africa and the Americas.